abarker/typped/doc/sphinx_docs/recursive_descent.rst

 parser instance.
 (The EBNF language itself, defined with Python overloading, is mostly written.)

+For details of the current state of the Python EBNF language see the docs for the module ``production_rules.py``.

 ..
-TODO: link to the production_rules.py file or wherever that documentation of the Python overloads ends up.
+TODO: add link to the production_rules.py file or wherever that documentation of the Python overloads ends up.